kibria-khandaker/GitHub-Command/README.md

    * [x] and continue code push code this branch(name: newBranch3 )

    * [x] how to rename an existing branch in git and confirm that
-   * [x] But showing old git repo.
+   * [x] But showing old repo with new named repo after rename.
 So, now delete the branch with the old and again all